 Put Definitions in the First Third

-Research on ChatGPT’s citation behavior found that 44% of citations pull from the first third of the content.
-AI retrieval systems weight early content heavily, so your clearest, most citable statements need to appear near the top of the page.
+Research on ChatGPT's citation behavior found that 44% of citations pull from the first third of the content.
+AI retrieval systems weight early content heavily, so your clearest, most citable statements need to appear near the top.

 Don't save your best insight for the conclusion.
 Lead with it.
 Define terms, state findings, and present your core argument within the first few paragraphs.